SabigGasim/SamsungRemoteController/README.md

 # Samsung Remote Controller

 This project enables remote control of Samsung air conditioners using an ESP32 microcontroller through a web interface, utilizing the `IRremoteESP8266` library solely for signal transmission.
-Unlike relying entirely on the library's Ir_Samsung module for both signal generation and sending, providing greater customization and control over the signal creation process.
+Unlike relying entirely on the library's Ir_Samsung module for both signal generation and transmission, providing greater customization and control over the signal creation process, and a room for future further support for different A.C. remotes.

 ## Features: